rafsanjani/mathemagicalc/README.md

 ### Command Line

-You can build Quran from the command line by running `./gradlew assembleMadaniDebug`.
+You can build Mathemagicalc from the command line by running `./gradlew assembleDebug`.

 ### Android Studio